 Is oatmeal a good breakfast when trying to lose weight?

-Certainly, oatmeal is an excellent choice for breakfast.
+Actually, the best time to eat oatmeal is at breakfast.
+Oatmeal provides steady levels of energy for hours.
 It’s rich in quality carbs, protein, fiber, and nutrients which burn fat and provide energy.
 Also, it has a medium glycemic load.
-So, it provides steady levels of energy for hours.

 If you want to lose weight, you can use hot water, instead of milk.
 Cow’s milk has many calories.
-So, it can make you gain weight.
+It can make you gain weight.

 Last, but not least, oats can be tolerated by most people suffering from celiac disease, helping them improve the nutritional quality of a gluten-free diet.
 Oatmeal provides high amounts of zinc, iron, phosphorus, potassium, and selenium.
 Therefore, it protects from nutrient deficiencies!